gokayaking/team-eta/README.md

 which contains all the instructions on how to use your script.
 You can put this readme file in main folder as well.

+NBACompareFG.py

+Input - NBATeamDataGameLogs_Pre.csv and NBATeamDataGameLogs_Post.csv
+Output - output of t tests
+Description - reads pre covid team level data and covid team level data and does t tests on FG% to see if differences.